 Electronic portfolios have served as a valuable learning tool for students.
-The process of thoughtfully selecting key artifacts illustrating growth and significant learning milestones engenders a process of self-reflection, proven to be valuable and beneficial to the student. e-Portfolios have evolved significantly, reaching beyond the student and the learning experience, broadening their benefits to faculty, administrators, state agencies, accreditation bodies and the labor market.
+The process of thoughtfully selecting key artifacts illustrating growth and significant learning milestones engenders a process of self-reflection, proven to be valuable and beneficial to the student.

 The Purposes of the e-Portfolio

 E-Portfolios are very versatile and have a variety of purposes that can benefit students. e-Portfolios are designed for organizing, sharing, and presenting work done in the program; for reflecting on experiences, both in the program and during field/internship experiences; and for sharing personal beliefs, goals and ongoing professional growth.

 Students have no limit on the amount or length of e-Portfolios created in LiveText.
 Some of their e-Portfolios are used for specific class projects or for program-wide purposes.
 They can also create e-Portfolios for professional purposes so they have a substantial, electronic document to show to potential employers.